-Very usefull phrases for the taxis who don’t want to use the meter and I wave then away – Mai Pen Rai Cup.
+Very useful phrases for the taxis who don’t want to use the meter and I wave then away – Mai Pen Rai Cup.

 Delicious – (A-Roi)

-Also commonly used as they always ask you in the resturant how the food tastes.
+Also commonly used as they always ask you in the restaurant how the food tastes.

 How much – (Tow-Rai)

-Tow being pronounced as the first cylibales of Towel and Rai.
-This you will use many times when going into the shopping malls.
+Tow being pronounced as the first syllables of Tow and Rai.

 Sorry – (Khor-Toat)

 Saying sorry is also a good word to learn.
-It does however sound more like ‘Core-Taught’
+It does however sound more like ‘Co-Taught’

 Some of the other words that you might need revolves around transport and eating.
 I always figured that as long as I could explain where I wanted to go and what I wanted to eat – that was my need met.
 Here of some of what I like to refer to Taxi Thai.